syncthing/syncthing/protocol/PROTOCOL.md

 #### Fields

 The Repository field identifies the repository that the index message pertains to.
-For single repository implementations an empty repository ID is acceptable, or the word "default".
+For single repository implementations the node MAY send an empty repository ID or use the string "default".

 The Name is the file name path relative to the repository root.
-The Name is always in UTF-8 NFC regardless of operating system or file system specific conventions.
+Like all strings in BEP, the Name is always in UTF-8 NFC regardless of operating system or file system specific conventions.
+The Name field uses the slash character ("/") as path separator, regardless of the implementation's operating system conventions.
 The combination of Repository and Name uniquely identifies each file in a cluster.

 The Version field is the value of a cluster wide Lamport clock indicating when the change was detected.
 The clock ticks on every detected and received change.
-The combination of Repository, Name and Version uniquely identifies the contents of a file at a certain point in time.
+The combination of Repository, Name and Version uniquely identifies the contents of a file at a given point in time.

 The Flags field is made up of the following single bit flags: